 GalleryPlanner: Complete User Guide

-The complete GalleryPlanner user guide, from building your frame library and arranging layouts to wall textures, B&W previews, Smart Fill, and Pro exports.
+The complete GalleryPlanner user guide, from building your frame library and arranging layouts to Wall Objects, wall textures, photo levels, Smart Fill, drag-to-resize, and Pro exports.

 What is GalleryPlanner?